slackapi/node-slack-sdk/docs/content/getting-started.md

 The first step is to [create a new app](https://api.slack.com/apps?new_granular_bot_app=1) with Slack at the API website.
 Give your app a fun name and choose a Development Slack Workspace.
-We recommend using a workspace where you aren't going to disrupt real work getting done -- you can create a new one for free.
+We recommend using a workspace where you aren't going to disrupt real work getting done — you can create a new one for free.
 After you create an app, you'll be greeted with some basic information.

 In this guide we'll be **calling a method of Web API** to post a message to a channel.
 The Web API is the foundation of the Slack Platform, and almost every Slack app uses it.
 Aside from posting messages, the Web API allows your app to call [methods](https://api.slack.com/methods) that can be used for everything from creating a channel to updating a user's status.
 Before we can call any methods, we need to configure our new app with the proper permissions.

-## Getting a token to use the Web API
+## Get a token to use the Web API

 Navigate to **OAuth & Permissions** and scroll down to the section for scopes.
 Slack describes the various permissions your app could obtain from an installing bot as **scopes**.
 There are [over 80 scopes](https://api.slack.com/scopes)!